Solving the Hubble tension \`a la Ellis & Stoeger 1987: Introduction

 \subsection{Outline}

 Section~\ref{sec:linking} first introduces all definitions and requirements of the $H_0$-$\Omega_\mathrm{m}$ degeneracy responsible for the $H_0$ tension.
 Embedding $H_0$ from \cite{bib:Riess} into a sample set of supernova, a full cosmological parameter set for a flat universe at late cosmic times is obtained.
 At the CMB, the parameters obtained by \cite{bib:Planck} are employed.
 Then, the portion of $\Omega_\mathrm{m}$ from the fit at the CMB is determined which has to deviate from the value obtained by the fit to the supernovae, such that the $H_0$ tension between \cite{bib:Planck} and \cite{bib:Riess} is resolved.
 Searching for supporting evidence that such a conversion from background matter density into perturbing matter density is a realistic solution, Section~\ref{sec:supporting_arguments} introduces relevant works and details possible reasons for the two misaligned FLRW fits leading to the $H_0$ tension.
 Section~\ref{sec:conclusion} summarises all findings and highlights the importance of a consistently calibrated cosmological model for our understanding of cosmic structure evolution.
+In all calculations, we only assume that the non-linearities in the late universe impede us from identifying the \emph{corresponding} background level as can be fitted at CMB time.
+Whether the universe deviates from a true FLRW geometry or back-reaction effects play a role is a different question because, as we will show, a mere misfit, also interpretable as a de-synchronisation between the early and late universe probes, already suffices to explain the tension.